10 Best Home Coffee Grinders In Australia (2024)

 Motor power: 140 W

-The Rancilio Rocky Coffee Grinder is powered by Rancilio's 140W grinder motor.
-It is the same motor used in their commercial MD40 grinder and spins at 1400 rpm for a quick and whisper-quiet coffee grinding experience.
-It features 50mm flat burrs and 55 grind settings, the second largest on our list, just after the Breville Smart Grinder Pro.
-The grinder is suitable for entry-level home espresso and high-end filter grinding.
+The Rancilio Rocky Coffee Grinder is powered by a 140W motor.
+It's the same motor used in their commercial MD40 grinder, which spins at 1400 rpm for a quick, whisper-quiet coffee grinding experience.
+The grinder features 50mm flat burrs and 55 grind settings, the second largest on our list, just after the Breville Smart Grinder Pro, making it suitable for entry-level home espresso and high-end filter grinding at home.

 Rancilio's Rocky Coffee Grinder is relatively difficult to use—it features no display or knobs but a simple pulse grinding button that you press to start grinding.
 What makes this a tedious process is adjusting the grind setting.
 You first have to power on the grinder, then fine-tune it as it continues to work.
-You need both hands to make any changes at any point in time.
+The process requires both hands to make any changes at any point in time.

-For safety purposes, the device features a thermal overload shutoff feature that shuts the motor down when it begins to overheat.
+For safety purposes, the appliance has a thermal overload shutoff feature that shuts the motor down when it overheats.
 This usually happens when grinding a lot of coffee in a single attempt or when a stone is caught in the burrs.
 Cleaning and maintaining the grinder is straightforward because the bean hopper and exterior burrs are detachable.

 Pros